 Our audit report is prepared for the members of the Fund and we disclaim any assumption of responsibility for any reliance on our report, or on the financial report to which it relates, to any person other than the members of the fund, or for any purpose other than that for which it was prepared.

-Our audit report should not be used in determining the amount to pay member’s benefits.
-The Trustee should calculate the amount of the benefit payment based on the market value (if applicable) of Fund assets at the date of payment provided this is consistent with the Fund’s trust deed, SISA, SISR, or any agreement reached with the member.

 Independence

 We confirm that, to the best of our knowledge and belief, the engagement team meets the current independence requirements of the SISA and SISR including APES 110 Code of Ethics for Professional Accountants, in relation to the audit of the Fund.
 In conducting our financial audit and compliance engagement, should we become aware that we have contravened the independence requirements, we shall notify you on a timely basis.